garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 implementation, so if you can, please test it and report any bugs that you find back to us.

 Why should you want to test this?
-Because in some of our benchmarks, we can achieve up to 4 times the throughput vs the old implementation.
+Because in some of our benchmarks, we get up to 4 times the throughput vs the old implementation.
 In others, there is no difference or even a loss of throughput.
 So, as always, you need to measure and check for yourself!